dyen5/MIDS-251-2021-Final-Project/README.md

 aws s3 cp s3://w251-covidx-ct/metadata.csv .
 ```
 ## Options for retrieving data - images
+Images from the s3 bucket have been reorganized (i.e. randomized and split in the same seed as the numpy files), such that the directories are suited for PyTorch ImageFolder.

+While the images from Kaggle are the unorganized image files.

+#### Get from s3 bucket
 Make a folder called data in /home/ubuntu.
 Chmod 777 enables copying into the file.
 ```
 mkdir data